Apple AirPods Black Friday deals 2020: the best AirPods discounts still available

-Black Friday is finally here, and we're rounding up the best Apple AirPods Black Friday deals in the US and the UK.
+Black Friday 2020 may be in the rear view mirror, but there are still plenty of Apple AirPods Black Friday deals available in the US and the UK - and we're constantly checking stock and hunting for new price drops.

-We've already seen some truly mind-blowing Black Friday AirPods deals in the run up to the big day, with the biggest discounts on the premium AirPods Pro.
+We've seen some truly mind-blowing Black Friday AirPods deals, with the biggest discounts on the premium AirPods Pro.
 In fact, the AirPods Pro briefly dropped to their lowest ever price ($169) by a wide margin at Walmart and Amazon in the US.

-Sadly, that deal has now sold out, though you can still get the noise-cancelling earbuds for $189 at Woot – it's entirely possible that the $169 price tag will make an appearance today, too.
+Sadly, that deal has now sold out, though you can still get the noise-cancelling earbuds for $189 at Woot – and it's entirely possible that the $169 price tag will make an appearance in Cyber Monday deals on November 30.

 In the UK, Laptops Direct has also slashed the price of the AirPods Pro to £198, which is the lowest price we've ever seen – but will the UK match the best Stateside deal too?
-We've been seeing that £198 price for a while now, so it's all to play for now that Black Friday has officially arrived.
+We've been seeing that £198 price for a while now, so it's all to play for.

 Today's top Black Friday AirPods deals